tpokorra/user_cas/README.md

 ECAS Settings:
 --------------

-user_cas since Version 1.5 provides support for using a European Commission ECAS-Server implementation.
+Since Version 1.5 user_cas provides support for using a European Commission ECAS-Server implementation.

 **Use ECAS Attribute Parser?**: Activate the ECAS attribute parser to enable the parsing of groups provided by the European Commission ECAS implementation (do NOT activate until you know what you are doing).